fuzzylabs/MindGPT/README.md

 docker push $acr_registry_uri/chroma-server:latest
 ```

-Optionally, the chroma directory downloaded to build a docker image can be removed since it's not longer required.
+Optionally, the `chroma` directory downloaded to build a Docker image can be removed since it's not longer required.

-Line numer 48 in [server-deployment.yml](./infrastructure/chroma_server_k8s/server-deployment.yaml#L48) should be updated to the name docker image pushed to ACR, in this case it will be of format `<name-of-acr-registry>.azurecr.io/chroma-server`.
+Line number 48 in [server-deployment.yml](./infrastructure/chroma_server_k8s/server-deployment.yaml#L48) should be updated to the name Docker image pushed to ACR, in this case it will be of format `<name-of-acr-registry>.azurecr.io/chroma-server`.

-Finally, we run kubernetes manifests to deploy chromadb server on AKS using following commands
+Finally, we run kubernetes manifests to deploy Chroma server on AKS using following commands

 ```bash
 cd infrastructure/chroma_server_k8s